-- In a large bowl, combine the spinach, Parmesan cheese, salt and cayenne; spoon over bacon.
-Roll up and secure with toothpicks.
+- Arrange bacon widthwise at center of steak.
+In a bowl, mix remaining ingredients; spoon over bacon.
+Starting at a short side, roll up jelly-roll style; secure with toothpicks.
 Cut into six slices.

-- Grill, uncovered, over medium heat for 6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Discard toothpicks.
+- Grill pinwheels, covered, over medium heat 5-6 minutes on each side or until beef reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Discard toothpicks before serving.
 Yield: 6 servings.

 Originally published as Spinach Steak Pinwheels in Quick Cooking May/June 2003, p37

 Enjoy this recipe with a full-bodied red wine such as Cabernet Sauvignon, Merlot or Syrah.

 Reviews for Spinach Steak Pinwheels